 The seller doesn’t have to accept any of the offers.
 If your tender isn’t accepted, you don’t have to continue with the sale process, and you’re free to look at other properties.
-It’s important to make sure you ask for your tender offer document and cheque, if supplied, to be returned to you.
+It’s important to make sure you ask for your cheque, if supplied, to be returned to you.

 Negotiating with the seller

-The seller may ask you to change the price and/or conditions in the sale and purchase agreement.
+The seller may ask you to change the price and/or conditions in your tender offer.
 If this happens, the agent will ask you and the seller to initial any changes (amendments) to show you both agree with them.
-Read any changes first, and make sure you understand and agree with them before initialling.
+Read any changes first, and make sure you understand and agree with them before initialling the changes.
 You don’t have to accept any changes you do not agree with.
 Your lawyer or conveyancer can advise you during this process and should check the final agreement before you sign it.